Rohitpalsingh7/Artificial-Neural-Network/README.md

 ## Configuration of Clusters

 -- ANN tuning and model evaluation is done on High performance computing clusters (HPC).
-Configuration of the cluster is K40 with 2 GPUS.
+Configuration of the cluster is K40 with 2 GPUs.
 It has time limitation of 48 hours and terminate the job exceeding the defined time limit.

 -- Clusters deployed over Red Hat Enterprise Linux 7.2